covid-policy-modelling/schemas/docs/output-MicroMoB.md

 ---------------------------------------
 <a name="reference-micromobbhrmoutput"></a>
-## Output for MicroMoB model with Beverton-Holt aquatic mosquito model and
+## Output from MicroMoB model with Beverton-Holt aquatic mosquito model and
 Ross-Macdonald adult mosquito model.

-**`Output for MicroMoB model with Beverton-Holt aquatic mosquito model and Ross-Macdonald adult mosquito model.` Properties**
+**`Output from MicroMoB model with Beverton-Holt aquatic mosquito model and Ross-Macdonald adult mosquito model.` Properties**

 |   |Type|Description|Required|